-Review: Cathedrals of Summer by Robyn Stone-Kraftpublish a journal that is half poetry (that's why I have editors who *are* big poetry people).
+I’m not a big poetry person, even though I publish a journal that is half poetry (that’s why I have editors who are big poetry people).
 But it was suggested that I take a look at Cathedrals of Summer by Robyn Stone-Kraft (Smashwords, iTunes) and give it a go.
 So please forgive me if I misuse terms for types of poetry.

 The first part of the chapbook’s poems – “Eating a Lemon”, “Summer Psalms”, and so on, are poems about a particular sensation.
 They’re focused on trying to bring you into a kind of emotional state.
 I typically am not fond of this kind of poem; they often come across as a little too … well, “foo-foo”.
 They’re static moments, not dynamic changes of state.
 Yet though these are not really my cup of tea, I could still recognize that they’re well-crafted examples of the type.